 - Referral processing staff (such as prior authorization staff) and supervisors/leads for these employees.

 An employee's performance review should not be a "toxic event,” nor should the employee feel like they're being summoned to a meeting in the principal's office.

-You can head off any potential issues by giving the employee routine and regular feedback on their performance all year.
-The performance review should not be a time for surprises or breaking news; it should be a summation of the employee’s accomplishments and areas in which they might improve since the last evaluation.
+You can head off any potential issues by giving the employees routine and regular feedback on their performance all year.
+The performance review should not be a time for surprises or breaking news; it should be a summation of the employee's accomplishments and areas in which they might improve since the last evaluation.